 Partnering is in our DNA.

 RI’s work is most effective when we partner with communities, national governments, peer international organizations, local civil society, public institutions and the private sector.
-Collaboration enables us to harness complementary expertise and networks to ensure that the people we serve receive the best solutions available.
+Collaboration enables us to harness complementary expertise and networks that ensures the people we serve receive the best solutions available.

 RI sends ninety percent of every donation to our programs in the field.